Jim Boucher: Awards and recognition

-2020, Boucher was invested into the Alberta Order of Excellence.
+In 2020, Boucher was invested into the Alberta Order of Excellence.
 The Order recognizes those who have made an outstanding provincial, national or international impact, and is the highest honour a citizen can receive as an official part of the Canadian Honours System.

-2018, Boucher was named the Canadian Energy Person of the Year by the Energy Council of Canada.
+In 2018, Boucher was named the Canadian Energy Person of the Year by the Energy Council of Canada.
 The Energy Council says "Chief Jim Boucher has been, and continues to be, one of the most influential people in Canada, and one of its most successful Indigenous leaders."

-2018, Fort McKay First Nation and Fort McKay Group of Companies were the recipients of the Aboriginal Economic Development Corporation of the Year, awarded by the Canadian Council for Aboriginal Business (CCAB).
+In 2018, Fort McKay First Nation and Fort McKay Group of Companies were the recipients of the Aboriginal Economic Development Corporation of the Year, awarded by the Canadian Council for Aboriginal Business (CCAB).
 In 2009, Jim Boucher also received the Aboriginal Business Award for Lifetime Achievement from the CCAB.

-2017, Boucher was named one of The Power 50 - The 50 Most Influential Canadian Business Leaders by The Globe and Mail.
+In 2017, Boucher was named one of The Power 50 - The 50 Most Influential Canadian Business Leaders by The Globe and Mail.